-- Closed-toe shoes and long pants are required.
-Boots are recommended
+- Long pants are required.

 - No backpacks, purses or fanny packs can be worn while riding.
 Additionally, no straps can be worn around the neck (i.e. camera straps, binocular straps, etc.).
 Pommel bags and/or saddle bags are provided to carry minimal gear with you on the ride.

 - All riders must stay on the approved trail at all times

 - Horses are to be ridden at a walk at all times and riders must maintain proper spacing between horses

 - It is absolutely prohibited to feed or touch any of the wildlife in Glacier National Park